maghorbani/Free-Particle-wave-function/README.md

 This is a cross platform software that visualizes the **Amplitude**(the square root of **PDF**) and  **Phase** of a superposition wave function for a free particle in 1 dimension <code>x</code>

+This work is done as a bonus project for the Quantum Electronics Course of *[KN Toosi University of Technology](https://en.kntu.ac.ir), Tehran, Iran*, presented by [Dr. Ebrahim Nadimi](https://wp.kntu.ac.ir/nadimi/) (Special Thanks to Dr Nadimi for the excellent lectures that caused a solid understanding on Quantum Physics in me, and the guidance to do this projects)

 #### General Description

 The Schrodinger Equation is: